dortania/OpenCore-Install-Guide/AMD/AMD-config.md

    * Needed for fixing artefacts and sleep-wake issues, AvoidRuntimeDefrag resolves this already so avoid this quirk unless necessary
 * **ProtectSecureBoot**: NO
    * Fixes secureboot keys on MacPro5,1 and Insyde firmwares
+* **ProtectUefiServices**: NO
+   * Protects UEFI services from being overridden by the firmware, mainly relevant for VMs, Icelake and certain Coffeelake systems
 * **ProvideCustomSlide**: YES
    * If there's a conflicting slide value, this option forces macOS to use a pseudo-random value.
 Needed for those receiving `Only N/256 slide values are usable!` debug message
 * **SetupVirtualMap**: YES